Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 ABOVE THE RINGS GRIP

-The rings should already be set up at about shoulder width apart.
+The rings should be set up at about shoulder-width apart.
 Position yourself inside of the rings with arms by your side.
 Grip the rings so that they are positioned in the crease of your thumb and pointer finger.
 Press down firmly on the rings so that you feel some pressure in the meaty part of your palm found directly under the thumb.

 Keep your wrists as straight as possible as you press yourself up so that your feet are now off of the ground.
 Keep your arms as tight to your sides as possible.
 You should actually feel your arms pressed up against you.
 This will help to create stability and keep pressure off of the shoulder joint.

-Jumping all-in does have it’s advantageous and sometimes you’ll find that to be your best approach to accomplishing a goal or task.
+Jumping all-in does have its advantages and sometimes you’ll find that to be your best approach to accomplishing a goal or task.
 But what I’ve found over the years coaching clients, talking with behavior change experts, and experimenting on myself is that concentrating on one small thing at a time works best.